Your puppy gleefully runs back to you…

 PRO TIP: Although distractions can be distracting (duh), you can also use them as reinforcers to keep them on their toes.
 Try calling them away from a person with treats, then give them the green light to ‘go play’ to go back to the person to get their reward from the ‘distracting person’.

-What to do when my puppy doesn’t recall?
+What to do I do when my puppy doesn’t recall?

 Remember that calling your puppy is a lot like you placing a bet.
 You’re putting 20 quid on the fact that they will come – if you wouldn’t put money on it, don’t call them!